 Increasing collaboration and social interaction is an objective within many organisations.
 This can be achieved using a variety of tools and technologies, working in somewhat different ways but all with the same purpose.

 In practice, however, many collaboration and social tools fail to prosper, with few (if any) posts being made to them.
 In other cases, they are hailed as great successes.

 This article explores the differences between these experiences, and introduces two critical success factors for collaboration: a clear purpose, and a common sense of community.

-Many names, same goal
+Many tools, same goal

-Regardless of what they are called, they are all designed to provide an area where staff can post questions or comments, or to hold discussions with other staff.
+They are all designed to provide an area where staff can post questions or comments, or to hold discussions with other staff.